 Tempe Research Institution Leadership Summit Recap

-On April 12th, we gathered leaders from 15 national research institutions for two days of strategic conversations focused on improving student and alumni engagement.
+On April 12th, we gathered leaders from 15 national research institutions to discuss alumni engagement strategies.
+For two days, we engaged in strategic conversations focused on improving student and alumni engagement.
 Our participants represented a diverse combination of Career Services, Student Affairs, and Alumni Relations professionals:

 We sent a pre-summit survey to our attendees to better understand their goals for the summit.
 Two primary themes emerged:

 - When asked, “What is one thing you want to walk away with?”, 72% of attendees replied with some variation of improving their engagement with constituents (students and alumni)

 - The remaining answers were all related to improving collaboration, partnership, and processes across departments

 Leveraging Alumni Engagement Data and Building More Successful Partnerships with Alumni Relations